NEW STUDENT GUIDE

 1. Enrollment Deposit Form

-• Due 14 days after receipt of your acceptance letter.
+• Due upon receipt of your acceptance letter.

 2. Housing & Seat Deposit